 You will be helped to build positive social networks – this is important as social pressure is a common relapse trigger for people attempting to overcome heroin addiction.

 - You will have access to all the resources you need to begin transforming your life

 In some ways, giving up heroin is the easy bit – it is staying free of this drug that is hard.
 This is why it is so important that you have the right tools that will allow you to build a good life away from addiction.
 Therefore, the goal of the program at Hope Rehab is not just to get you to stop using heroin because this only gets you back to square one.
 There has been a reason for why you desired the pain-relief properties of opiates, and this reason is still likely to be there when you stop.
 Even if you do manage to stay clean, your mental discomfort could push you towards new maladaptive behaviours such as alcoholism.

+The team at Hope Rehab Thailand understands what you need to recover from this type of addiction.
+Our founder, Simon Mott, not only overcame his own addiction to heroin but has also helped hundreds of other people do the same.
 Our treatment program is designed to get to the root or your addiction problem.
 During therapy, you can begin to gain insights into the distorted thought patterns that have been holding you back in life.
 You can then use tools from CBT to help you regain control over your thinking.
 Our mindfulness program provides a path towards the mental serenity you were yearning for when you began abusing heroin.
 You will also learn how to use the 12 steps to build a better life free from addiction.